 history: HistoryLocation is just a string now.
 It was pretty much an

-internal property but it could be used inside history.state
+internal property but it could be used inside history.state.
+It used to be an

-.
-And it's now just the fullPath
+object { fullPath: '/the-url' }.
+And it's now just the fullPath property.

 scroll: this change follows the RFC at https://github.com/vuejs/rfcs/pull/176:

-is renamed into el
+selector is renamed into el

-also accepts an Element
+el also accepts an Element

-instead of inside an object
+left and top are passed along el instead of inside an object

 passed as offset

-doesn't accept an object with x
+scroll: scrollBehavior doesn't accept an object with x and y

 coordinates anymore.
 Instead it accepts an object like